Understanding Trip.com Group's Unusual Options Activity | Benzinga

 Understanding Trip.com Group's Unusual Options Activity

-Trip.com Group (NASDAQ:TCOM) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $24.87 following the option alert.
+On Thursday, shares of Trip.com Group (NASDAQ:TCOM) saw unusual options activity.
+After the option alert, the stock price moved up to $24.84.

 - Sentiment: BULLISH